-2022 2021
+2023 2022

-Land and improvements \$ 216 \$ 203
+Land and improvements \$ 210 \$ 201

-Buildings 1,994 1,676
+Buildings 2,269 1,795

-Machinery and equipment 3,935 3,610
+Machinery and equipment 4,106 3,477

-Customer-leased equipment 1,704 1,766
+Customer-leased equipment 1,794 1,669

-Gross property, plant and equipment 7,849 7,255
+Gross property, plant and equipment 8,379 7,142

-Less: accumulated depreciation (3,893) (3,465)
+Less: accumulated depreciation (3,826) (3,433)

-Property, plant and equipment, net \$ 3,956 \$ 3,790
+Property, plant and equipment, net \$ 4,553 \$ 3,709

 Investments-Investments over which the Company has a significant influence but not a controlling interest, are accounted for using the equity method of accounting which requires the Company to record its initial investment at cost and adjust the balance each period for the Company's share of the investee's income or loss and dividends paid.
 The Company also invests in start-up companies where the Company has neither control of nor significant influence over the investee.
 The Company measures these non-marketable equity securities at fair value and recognizes changes in fair value in net earnings.
 For securities without readily available fair values, the Company has elected the measurement alternative to record these investments at cost and to adjust for impairments and observable price changes with a same or similar security from the same issuer within net earnings (the "Fair Value Alternative").
 Additionally, the Company is a limited partner in partnerships that invest in start-up companies.
-While the partnerships record these investments at fair value, the Company's investment in the partnerships is accounted for under the equity securities totaling \$523 million, \$934 million and \$342 million in 2022, 2021 and 2020, respectively, including investments in partnerships of \$283 million, \$662 million and \$172 million in 2022, 2021 and 2020, respectively.
-The Company recorded net realized and unrealized gains and losses related to changes in the fair value of these investments, as well as an impairment to an equity-method investment in other income (expense), net, in the Consolidated Statements of Earnings.
+While the partnerships record these investments at fair value, the Company's investment in the partnerships is accounted for under the equity method of accounting.
+The Company made minority investments in equity method investments and non-marketable equity securities totaling \$172 million, \$523 million and \$925 million in 2023, 2022 and 2021, respectively, including investments in partnerships of \$71 million, \$283 million and \$662 million in 2023, 2022 and 2021, respectively.
+The Company recorded net realized and unrealized gains and losses related to changes in the fair value of these investments, as well as impairments to equity-method investments in other income (expense), net, in the accompanying Consolidated Statements of Earnings.
 Refer to Notes 9 and 12 for additional information about the Company's investments.

-Other Assets-Other assets principally include noncurrent financing receivables, noncurrent deferred tax assets and other investments.
+Other Assets-Other assets principally include operating lease right-of-use ("ROU") assets, noncurrent deferred tax assets and other investments.